mySkin Logo has been created by the doctors and scientists of St John’s Institute of Dermatology at Guy’s Hospital, King’s College London.

 You can ask for your password to be emailed to you by contacting us.
 Please contact us if you require further support.

 Our team collaborate on research throughout the world.
 By signing the consent form, you are agreeing that your de-identified study data can be shared with research collaborators running other research studies in this organisation and in other organisations.
 These organisations may be universities, NHS organisations or companies (e.g. industry partners) involved in health and care research in this country or abroad.
+They must follow our rules about keeping your information safe.
 Your information will only be used by organisations and researchers to conduct research in accordance with the Policy Framework for Health and Social Care Research.
 This information will not identify you and will not be combined with other information in a way that could identify you.
-The information will only be used for the purpose of health and care research and cannot be used to contact you or to affect your care.
+The information will only be used for the purpose of healthcare research and cannot be used to contact you or to affect your care.
 It will not be used to make decisions about future services available to you, such as insurance.
 Sharing de-identified information with researchers will always be under relevant data protection and information governance regulations.
 Your information will not be used for commercial purposes.
 The mySkin study is a not-for-profit initiative.

 Yes, you can view a summary of information from everyone who has completed mySkin online.
 This summary is freely available to everyone, and you do not need to log in to view it.

-You have the right to withdraw from participating in the mySkin study at any time.
+You have the right to withdraw from participating in the mySkin study at any time without giving a reason.
 Please contact us to let us know that you do not wish to continue your participation in the mySkin study.
 After you withdraw from the study, we will not contact you again for follow up surveys.
 You may also be withdrawn if you lose capacity to consent during the study.

 Yes, please still complete mySkin.
 By telling us about your skin and how you feel, you will providing valuable information for research into psoriasis.
 Your information will help us uncover the complex relationship between psoriasis and our physical and mental health.
 This knowledge will help us to understand how to reduce the risks of psoriasis over the long term and ultimately improve treatments for people with psoriasis.